t-shishkina/t-shishkina/README.md

 * **Remote Veteran:** I've been working in distributed teams since 2020 and believe it’s the best way to build global products.

 ---
-**Why am I on GitHub?** I believe the best marketing happens where the developers are.
-I use this space to version-control my strategy notes and host technical content archives.